Xilinx/gcc/gcc/config/i386/sse.md

 ;; along with GCC; see the file COPYING3.
 If not see ;; <http://www.gnu.org/licenses/>.

-;; All vector modes including V1TImode.
+;; All vector modes including V1TImode, used in move patterns.
 (define_mode_iterator V16
   [(V32QI "TARGET_AVX") V16QI
    (V16HI "TARGET_AVX") V8HI